zju-vipa/Odyssey/README.md

 4. **Odyssey**

-     Code for Minecaft agents based on a large language model and skill library.
+     Code for Minecraft agents based on a large language model and skill library.

 ## Odyssey Installation